ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.plex/README.md

 ## Changelog

 ### 0.9.0 (2020-05-23)
-- (Zefau) added option for webhook Ip address in case Plex is running in a Docker environment (see [#53](https://github.com/Zefau/ioBroker.plex/issues/53))
+- (Zefau) added option for webhook IP address in case Plex is running in a Docker environment (see [#53](https://github.com/Zefau/ioBroker.plex/issues/53))
 - (Zefau) updated dependencies

 ### 0.8.11 (2020-02-26)